UNT’s Ph.D. in Public Administration and Management emphasizes the development of new knowledge through research and theoretical inquiry.

 Your Academic Advisor

 Graduate students are advised by department faculty.
-Program coordinator Skip Krueger can help connect you with potential faculty advisors based on your unique interests.
+Dr. Simon Andrew, PhD program coordinator, can help connect you with potential faculty advisors based on your unique interests.

 Founded in 1992, the Department of Public Administration is located in the College of Health and Public Service.